Charles FitzGerald, 4th Duke of Leinster

 Charles William FitzGerald, 4th Duke of Leinster, PC (30 March 1819 – 10 February 1887), styled Marquess of Kildare until 1874, was an Anglo-Irish peer and politician.

-Background
+Life, career and death

 Leinster was born in Dublin, Ireland.
-He was the son of Augustus FitzGerald, 3rd Duke of Leinster and Lady Charlotte Augusta Stanhope.
+He was the son of Augustus FitzGerald, 3rd Duke of Leinster and Lady Charlotte Augusta Stanhope, daughter of the 3rd Earl of Harrington.

-Political career

 Leinster was High Sheriff of Kildare for 1843 and Member of Parliament for Kildare from 1847 to 1852.
 In 1870 he was granted a seat in the House of Lords as Baron Kildare in the peerage of the United Kingdom; he succeeded his father as Duke in 1874.
+When he inherited the titles, he also inherited 73,000 acres in Counties Kildare and Meath.